snarkhunter/oofcanvas/manual.md

 to first replace libgnomecanvas.

 The canvas is a drawing area that can display a variety of shapes, including text.
 It can be scrolled, zoomed, and printed.
-Items drawn on the canvas can be selected with the mouse.
+It can report which shapes are drawn at a mouse click location.

 OOFCanvas is *not* a drop-in replacement for libgnomecanvas.
 It's also not a full-fledged gtk widget.
 It's a set of classes that does